-- Grants related to assets are recognised at the amount granted, as a reduction of the value of the subsidised asset when they are definitively granted and are credited to profit or loss in proportion to the period depreciation on the assets for which the grants were received. - Grants related to income are recognised in profit or loss when they are definitively granted by reducing the expenses for which the grants are intended to compensate.
+- Grants related to assets are recognised at the amount granted, as a reduction of the value of the subsidised asset when they are definitively granted and are credited to profit or loss in proportion to the period depreciation on the assets for which the grants were received. - Grants related to income are recognised in profit or loss when they are definitively granted.